rtbrick/bngblaster/docsrc/sources/api/index.rst

 PPP
 ---
-This is explained detailed in the
+This is explained in detail in the
 :ref:`PPPoE <pppoe>` section.

 .. include:: ppp.rst

 L2TP
 ----
-This is explained detailed in the
+This is explained in detail in the
 :ref:`L2TP <l2tp>` section.

 .. include:: l2tp.rst